Social and Emotional Learning Assessment

 Below you will find evidence-based SEL assessment tools, including a brief description of the tool, a link to the tool's website, a document illustrating how the tool aligns with DPI's SEL Competencies, a closed captioned webinar discussing the tool and its alignment to Wisconsin's SEL work, and the slides that accompany the webinar.
-Webinars will begin in September 2020.
 Please join the SEL in Wisconsin listserv to be notified of these learning opportunities, and more.

 Based on 10 years of research at the University of California Santa Barbara (UCSB), CoVitality is one of the world’s most advanced evidence based Social and Emotional Learning (SEL) screeners.
 The screener was developed through federal grant funding by the Institute of Education Sciences and has been published in over 35 peer reviewed journals.
 Grounded in the latest theories of positive youth development, this strength-based screener measures 12 personal strengths or assets across 4 domains that have been empirically linked to the most important factors in a child’s social and emotional well being.

-To learn more about CoVitality, visit the CoVitality website, and to learn more about the CoVitality assessment tool and its alignment with Wisconsin's SEL Competencies, join DPI and CoVitality for a webinar on September 17, 2020, at 12:00 pm (CST).
+To learn more about CoVitality, visit the CoVitality website, and to learn more about the CoVitality assessment tool and its alignment with Wisconsin's SEL Competencies, view this recorded webinar and slides from September 17, 2020.

 SELweb is a web-based direct assessment for K to 6 that is designed to measure SEL competencies that are in the Collaborative for Academic, Social, and Emotional Learning (CASEL) model and that are the targets of instruction in evidence-based SEL programs.
 SELweb provides benchmark data early in the year that educators can use to decide how best to use their SEL program resources to build on student strengths and address student needs.
 SELweb is evidence-based and was developed with support from the Institute of Education Sciences.